ak12033/Work-Connect/README.md

-# 🐝 Work Hive
+# 🐝 Work Connect

-**Work Hive** is a full-stack job portal application built with the **MERN stack**, providing a platform for job seekers to explore opportunities and for recruiters to manage job postings and applications.
+**Work Connect** is a full-stack job portal application built with the **MERN stack**, providing a platform for job seekers to explore opportunities and for recruiters to manage job postings and applications.
 It integrates **Clerk** for seamless authentication and **Sentry** for real-time error and performance monitoring.

 ---